Plan your Trip

 HIKING IN PINE CREEK

-Head south on Hwy.
-89 past Livingston into the stunning Paradise Valley, where the Yellowstone River runs along the broad valley floor with the Absaroka Mountains to the east and the Gallatin Mountains to the west.
-After approximately 10 miles, you’ll reach Pine Creek.
+Head south on US-89 past Livingston into the stunning Paradise Valley, where the Yellowstone River runs along the broad valley floor with the Absaroka Mountains to the east and the Gallatin Mountains to the west.
+After approximately 10 miles, you'll reach Pine Creek.
 Turn left on Pine Creek Road, right on East River Road, then left on Luccock Park Road to reach Pine Creek Campground and the trailhead for a beautiful 2.5-mile roundtrip hike to Pine Creek Falls.
-If you’re looking for a more challenging hike (approx 10 miles roundtrip), continue another 4 miles on the trail, which climbs 3,000 feet to reach Pine Creek Lake, a breathtaking mountain lake nestled in a sheer rock cirque.
+If you're looking for a more challenging hike (approximately 10 miles roundtrip), continue another 4 miles on the trail, which climbs 3,000 feet to reach Pine Creek Lake, a breathtaking mountain lake nestled in a sheer rock cirque.

 OVERNIGHT AT CHICO HOT SPRINGS